VimalvDev/Frontend-Lab/00-Notes/JavaScript/02-JS_Core.md

 - ### `forEach` loop
 → Calls a function once for each element in array element.
 → Cannot be stopped using `break` or `continue`.
-→ Can use `return` to skip the current iteration in a callback.
+→ Can use `return` to exits the current iteration in a callback.

 **Example:**